CicadaCinema/autoglosser/README.md

 - When saving an `.agtext` or an `.agmap`, you cannot overwrite files.
 Autoglosser will display no error, but the old file will not be overwritten and the new file will not be saved anywhere.
 - In Map mode, press enter to save the modification you have made to a mapping.

+## Compiling the exported `.tex` file

+Use the XeLaTeX compiler.
+You must also have the xeCJK package installed.

 ## Feature list

 - [x] saving/loading translations as JSON